python/devguide/setup.rst

 ``autoreconf`` to regenerate ``configure`` and a number of other files (such as ``pyconfig.h``).

-When submitting a patch with changes made to ``configure.ac``, it is preferred to leave out the generated files as differences between Autoconf versions frequently results in many spurious changes cluttering the patch.
-Instead, remind any potential reviewers on the tracker to run ``autoreconf``.
+When submitting a patch with changes made to ``configure.ac``, you should also include the generated files.

 Note that running ``autoreconf`` is not the same as running ``autoconf``.
 For example, ``autoconf`` by itself will not regenerate ``pyconfig.h.in``.